 Statewide Minimum Wage

-On January 1, 2021 California’s minimum wage will increase to $14 per hour for employers with 26 or more employees and $13 per hour for employers with 25 or fewer employees.
+On January 1, 2026 California’s minimum wage will increase to $16.90 per hour for all employers regardless of size.

 Exempt Employee Minimum Salaries and Wages

-The minimum rate for exempt computer software employees will increase to $47.48 per hour.
+The minimum salary threshold for exempt employees (two times the STATE minimum wage) will increase to $1,352 per week ($70,304 per year).

 AB 5 - ABC Test